Skip to main content

 Pipeline Steps

-A pipeline step consists of a single method and four optional metadata properties.
+Each step must implement IPipelineStep<TContext>, which consists of one method and four metadata properties:

-Because pipeline steps are plain classes, you can inject dependencies through their constructors - enabling full integration with your existing services, business logic, and data access layers.
+Pipeline steps are just regular classes.
+You can inject dependencies into their constructors - making them fully compatible with your existing services, business logic, and data access layers.

 Extending PipelineStep<T>